Teenage mental health defined

 “Children can develop all of the same mental health conditions as adults, but sometimes express them differently.” –Mayo Clinic

-Improving teenage mental health at Asheville Academy for Girls
+Improving teenage mental health at Asheville Academy

-Asheville Academy for Girls is a therapeutic boarding school that treats girls, ages 10 to 14, struggling with mental issues, such as depression, anxiety, and other behavioral problems.
+Asheville Academy is a therapeutic boarding school that treats girls, ages 10 to 14, struggling with mental issues, such as depression, anxiety, and other behavioral problems.
 At Asheville Academy, we focus on improving teenage mental health through a holistic therapeutic approach.
-Asheville Academy uses equine therapy, individual/group therapy, and many other tactics to better the lives of young, troubled girls.
+Asheville Academy uses equine assisted therapy, individual/group therapy, and many other tactics to better the lives of young, troubled girls.

 Research about teenage mental health